whiter6666/CVE/TOTOLINK_T6_V3/setStaticDhcpRules_2.md

 ## Description:

-There is a execute arbitrary command  in cstecgi.cgi
+There is a buf overflow  in cstecgi.cgi

 ## Source: